quickgrid/Setup-Guide/README.md

 openpose.lib
 ```

-(Optional) Use the `d` versions for debug config if debugging config is set otherwise use above for release.
+(Optional) Use the `d` suffix versions for debug config if debugging config is set, otherwise use above for release.

-Copy models folder from openpose source to VS2019 solution folder.
+Copy models folder from openpose source to VS2019 solution project folder.
 It will have caffemodels and prototxt but caffemodels are placeholder.
 If batch was used to run then it should have everything ready.
 Otherwise paste the downloaded caffe models here for different tasks which were downloaded with `*.bat` links manually.

 In the demo cpp code set path to image file correctly before running.
 Run the code and it will give error that `*.dll` not found.
-In solution x64 folder where `*.exe` is found paste the dll files from here,
+In Visual Studio solution x64 folder in explorer where `*.exe` is found, paste the dll files from here,

 `C:\openpose-master\build\bin`